-The Practice Based Research Network (PBRN) Best Presentation Awards are given to the oral or poster presentation judged to be the best ‘practice based research study’ presented during the IADR General Session and Exhibition of the International Association for Dental Research (IADR).
+The Network for Practice Based Research's Best Oral Presentation Awards are given to the oral or poster presentation judged to be the best ‘practice based research study’ presented during the IADR General Session and Exhibition of the International Association for Dental Research (IADR).
 Two awards are offered (First and Runner up).
 Includes a certificate.
 Both are non-cash awards

 - Candidates must be a presenter of a poster or oral presentation and have their abstract accepted.